Applied AI

 Success depends on the people operating and shaping the system.
 Focus areas include:

-- •Cross-disciplinary teams: Bring together safety engineers, facilities management, data scientists, security professionals, and IT operations to steward the platform.
+• Cross-disciplinary teams: Safety engineers, facilities management, data scientists, security professionals, and IT operations collaborate to steward the platform.

 Organizational readiness is as important as technical readiness for sustaining proactive fire safety and compliance capabilities.